LLM Guardrails

 Guardrails enhance the accuracy of outputs by filtering information based on reliable sources, guiding the AI to produce more precise and trustworthy content.

-As AI integrates into daily life, ensuring the ethical use of personal data becomes vital.
-Guardrails help maintain privacy and prevent unwanted data leaks or misuse, preserving trust and integrity.
+As AI integrates into daily life, ensuring the secure use of personal and enterprise data becomes vital.
+Guardrails help maintain privacy and prevent unwanted data leaks or misuse, preserving trust and system/data security.

 Defining Guardrails in LLMs